 Jordan Schermerhorn shared her impression of the information she gained from the Human Patterns assessment administered during the program: "[T]he time to think about how you act during a crisis is most definitely not during the crisis itself, so proactively developing this awareness during down-time can be vital to success.
 This, for me, is the true value of ELI: being gifted the time to reflect on our motivations, quirks, and tendencies in a relaxed environment with gentle guidance."
 Read her full post.

 Emily Roberts reflected on her experience with the team project, a core component of the program: "[F]rom the beginning I was focused on the group project – not simply as an exercise in working with others but to develop a concrete product that I can reference in future interviews as a significant accomplishment from those six weeks."
-Visit the Think Beyond Internships site her team created, and read her full post.
+Read her full post.

 What Kinds of Team Projects are Created?

 Interdisciplinary teams are asked to design, implement, and present on a project that improves the experience for graduate students and postdocs at Duke.
-The 2016 ELI participants documented their team projects and experiences in blog posts.
+Learn more about some of the team projects created by recent ELI participants:

 - The (Unoffical) Advisee Guide